 4. Handle health care ahead of the move

-Your parent or senior loved one will need new health care providers.
+If moving elderly parents to a new city, you’ll likely need to help them find new health care providers.
 Do your research, get referrals from their current doctors, and try to set appointments soon after their arrival to avoid long waiting lists.

+Contact insurance providers.
 Make sure the doctors and specialists your loved one needs in the new location are in-network and covered by their health insurance plan.
-Call the number on the back of their insurance card, or go online for a list of in-network providers to avoid hefty fees.
+Call the number on the back of their insurance card or go online for a list of in-network providers to avoid hefty fees.